Marc-Bernard-Tools/ABAP-HTML-Diff/README.md

     <span>This is some <del>interesting</del><ins>new</ins> text.</span>
 ```

-There are a few other options you can set in the `constructor`:
+There are a few other options you can set in the `constructor`/`create` statement:

 - `iv_inserts`: Show `<ins>` tags (default: on)
 - `iv_deletes`: Show `<del>` tags (default: on)